mdelorme2/BPPLIB/README.md

 # Remarks, questions, suggestions

-Please send an email to m.delorme[at]tilburguniversity[dot]edu with object "BPPLIB".
+Please send an email to m.delorme[at]tilburguniversity[dot]edu with subject "BPPLIB".